Abstract

 d) To dilute solutions to a desired volume

-Answer: d) To dilute solutions to a desired volume
+Answer: d) To dilute solutions to a desired volume - Why should concentrated solutions be handled with care?

 a) They are less hazardous than diluted solutions